 All family records are confidential.
-Families enrolled in the PAT program can access their family file at any time by notifying the PAT Coordinator of their request.
+Families enrolled in the PAT program can access their family file at any time by notifying the PAT Coordinator of their request .
 The family file will be maintained in a locked cabinet in the educator's office and generally transported to each visit with the family.
 No information from the family file will be shared with anyone outside of PAT or the family without a written consent/release of information signed by the parent, unless legally required to disclose information (such as cases of abuse/neglect).
 Information from the family file can be used within the PAT Affiliate for case consultation or requirements of the program.

-Family records will be kept intact for 5 years from the date of the child's exit from PAT and will be destroyed after that time.
+Family records will be kept intact and in a locked cabinet in the PAT office for 5 years from the date of the child's exit from PAT and will be shredded after that time.
 Exit forms for each child are kept by the individual PAT program indefinitely.